aklevans/KNCScrobbler/README.md

 Songs will stop being scrobbled once the tab is closed.

 **Usernames/passwords are not stored on the server!**
-All user authentication information is handled client-side.
+User authentication is handled by last.fm and session keys are stored in secure HTTPSOnly cookies.

 # Unlinking Account
 To unlink your account, click the "Unlink account" button.
 KNC Scrobbler will no longer scrobble the songs from the webstream to your last.fm